spryker/spryker-docs/docs/dg/dev/guidelines/testing-guidelines/executing-tests/test-glue-backend-api.md

 ---
 title: Test Glue Backend API
-description: Learn how to test Glue Backend API
+description: Learn how to test Glue Backend API end to end with this helpful guide for your Spryker based projects.
 template: howto-guide-template
 last_updated: Jan 9, 2024
 redirect_from: